Construction of new UW-Madison school means end for century-old buildings

 Jim Bogan, the interim executive director of the Division of Facilities Planning and Management, said the buildings have an impressive architectural charm, “particularly since they function in a very active and physically demanding vocation.”

-But on Monday, abatement and demolition work will begin on both buildings, said division spokesperson Lori Wilson.
+But on Monday, abatement and demolition work began on both buildings, said division spokesperson Lori Wilson.

 Construction on the $225 million School of Computer, Data and Information Sciences is expected to begin in 2023, and the building is slated to open in 2025, Wilson said.